luuhoo/talkingjackalope/README.md

 Jackalope has unique lore, animated portraits, a unique voice pitch, and unique dialogue for nearly every in-game situational (excluding between-cards conversations, e.g. Stoat and Stinkbug talking to each other)

-In addition, this mod also adds 2 starter decks:
+In addition, this mod also adds 2 starter decks:*
 | Name           | Cards                                            |
 |----------------|--------------------------------------------------|
 | Creation	 | Jackalope (Talking), Elk, Wolf, Stoat, Cockroach |
 | Moon's Embrace | Jackalope (Talking), Raven, Grizzly Bear, Cat    |

+*Starter decks do not seem to be selectable.
+If there's a way to fix that, please let me know!
+Maybe I just typed the card IDs in wrong?
 # Installation
 This mod’s dependencies are BepInEx, the InscryptionAPI, JSONCardLoader and TalkingCardAPI.